golly-splorts/gollyx-hellmouth-pelican/Readme.md

-# gollyx-pseudo-pelican
+# gollyx-hellmouth-pelican

-Pelican files for the source of the GollyX Pseudo Cup website.
+Pelican files for the source of the GollyX Hellmouth Cup website.